igoresso/aduncrypt/README.md

 ### System Configuration

 1. **Enable privileged port binding** (required for DNS port 53):
    By default, rootless Podman doesn't allow exposing a privileged port (<1024).
-Unless you are happy to use an unconventional DNS port, to avoid an error run:
+Unless you are happy to use an unconventional DNS port to avoid an error, run:

 ```bash
 echo "net.ipv4.ip_unprivileged_port_start=53" | sudo tee /etc/sysctl.d/20-dns-privileged-port.conf